unitn-sml/pyconstruct/docs/source/quick_start.rst

         print('Loss {}'.format(avg_loss))
         ssg.partial_fit(X_b, Y_b)

 This covers the basics of out to use Pyconstruct.
-Check out the reference manual to learn more about all the components and the ways you can tweak Pyconstruct to solve your structured prediction problem.
+Check out the `reference manual <reference/index.html>`_ to learn more about all the components and the ways you can tweak Pyconstruct to solve your structured prediction problem.